 Financial Aid Probation

-Students who have appealed for reinstatement of financial aid funding, and the appeal approved, will be placed on financial aid Probation and allowed one additional payment of financial aid during the award period.
+Students who have appealed for reinstatement of federal financial aid funding, and the appeal has been approved, will be placed on Financial Aid Probation and allowed one additional payment of federal financial aid during the award period.
 Students must show improvement in coursework and progression in their program in order to continue receiving federal financial aid.
-Progress will be based upon the terms outlined by the Standing Committee’s requirements for continued academic progress.
+Progress will be based upon the terms outlined by the Committee on Medical Student Promotion requirements for continued academic progress.